ducktyper/countdown/README.md

 ##### Time zone in Rails
 [More info](http://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html)

 ActiveRecord saves time data to database as UTC (+0 hours).
 Time zone is required when we display data to the end user.
-Once you set time zone, time.zone methods (example: Time.zone.now) and active record's time data methods return the time with that time zone.
+Once you set time zone, time.zone methods (example: Time.zone.now) and active record's time data methods (example: Car.first.purchased_at) return the time with that time zone.

 Even you set Time.zone, ruby time methods like Time.now (without 'zone') will return the time with time zone set in your OS.